kuanghsuan/what-to-eat-mobile/README.md

     ```
 2. Open React Native Debugger you just download and press `command+T` to type the port `19001`.
 3. Press `command+D` on your simulator and click `Debug remote JS`, the React Native Debugger will connect to your app.
 4. Note: Must do step 2 before step 3, since the  React Native Debugger using `19001` as the port is same as the default of `Debug remote JS` use on browser.
-If     click the `Debug remote JS` first, the error will show you two debbugger exiting on the same time.
+If     click the `Debug remote JS` first, the error will show you two debugger exiting on the same time.
 5. Further more detail on how to set up [react-native-debugger](https://github.com/jhen0409/react-native-debugger).